wunki/django-salted/README.md

 - [Vagrant]
 - [Salty Vagrant]

+You also need [Fabric] and [Fabtools] if you want to run the Fabric commands.
+You can find these requirements in the [requirements.txt] file in the root directory.

 All of the above are open-source and free to use.

 ## Getting started (quick)